 - All 1Ls who are in good academic standing are eligible to apply.

-- Fellows must complete a minimum of 35 hours per week over the course of 8 weeks.
+- Fellows must complete a minimum of 35 hours of work per week over the course of 8 weeks.

-- Fellows will be placed at South Florida agencies such as: Legal Services of Greater Miami, Miami-Dade Public Defender's Office, Dade Legal Aid, Americans for Immigrant Justice, and Catholic Charities, among others.
+- Fellows will be placed at South Florida agencies such as: Legal Services of Greater Miami, Miami-Dade Public Defender's Office, Dade Legal Aid, and Catholic Charities Legal Services, among others.

-Click here to submit an online application.
-Deadline to apply is February 17th at 12:00 noon.
-Interviews will take place in late February and early March decisions will be made by March 10th.
+Applications will be available by early December 2017.
+The application deadline will be in February 2018.
+Interviews will take place in late February and early March and decisions will be made by mid-March.
 For more information, email firstname.lastname@example.org.